Why and When to Expect Gaussian Error Distributions in Epoch of Reionization 21-cm Power Spectrum Measurements

 Since by circularity the real and imaginary components of either one of the noise vectors are independent, identically distributed, and zero-mean, the components of the product are also independent, identically distributed, and zero-mean.
 Each component is a sum of two terms that are products of independent, 1-dimensional Gaussian random variables.
-Denoting any one of these terms as $W$, we calculate its probability density function using the rule for calculating the density function for products of independent random variables:
+Denoting any one of these terms as $W$, and writing the standard deviations of $n_1$ and $n_2$ as $\sigma_1$ and $\sigma_2$ respectively, we calculate its probability density function using the rule for products of independent random variables:

 We are free to rewrite this like so:

 Using the substitution $t = \ln(x^2\sigma_2 / |w|\sigma_1)$, we can write

 where $K_0$ is a modified Bessel function of the second kind, and the final identity can be found using contour integration methods \citep{Watson1966}.